cathymonkey/Unit_3/iEat_foodStockApp/iEat.md

                 helper_text_mode:"on_error"
                 required: True
                 password: True
+        # Create a horizontal and a vertical BoxLayout to horizontally align the two buttons -- Register Here and Log in
         MDBoxLayout:
             id: content
             adaptive_height: True
             orientation:"horizontal"
             padding: dp(30)
             spacing: dp(20)
+            # button
             MDRaisedButton:
                 text:"Log in"
                 size: 150,100
                 pos_hint:{"center_x":0.8,"bottom":1}
+                # connect to the .py, validating the user
                 on_release:
                     root.try_login()